 U.S. Taxation - Short FAQ's and Notes for Expatriate Australians

-Exfin can provide access to US tax advice for both Australians resident in the US (or contemplating an assignment in the US) and for American expatriates in Australia who are seeking advice or simply the completion of US tax returns.
+Exfin can provide access to US tax advice for both Australians resident in the US or contemplating an assignment in the US and for American expatriates in Australia who are seeking advice or simply the completion of US tax returns.
 It is often beneficial if the same advisor can complete both US and Australian tax returns - apart from the efficiencies involved it can allow for a better optimisation of your tax situation.
-Contact us using the Inquiry Form below for details of the services available and fees applicable.

-The sections below provide a very brief introduction to US tax issues for Australian leaving for the US, and returning to Australia.
+The sections below provide a very brief introduction to US tax issues for Australians departing for the US and returning to Australia.